zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/Lateral View.md

      FROM pageAds LATERAL VIEW explode(adid_list) adTable AS adid;
     ```

-    The execution results are as follows:
+    The execution result is as follows:

     |string pageid|int adid|
     |:------------|:-------|